-On September 1, 2020, the five rural municipalities of Afton, Bonshaw, Meadow Bank, New Haven-Riverdale, and West River amalgamated to form the new Rural Municipality of West River.
-The new municipality is "a community of communities connected by the West River and its watershed."
-This Official Plan represents the first land use regulation for the municipality as a whole.
+On September 1, 2020, the five rural municipalities of Afton, Bonshaw, Meadow Bank, New Haven-Riverdale, and West River amalgamated to form the new Municipality.
+The new Municipality is "a community of communities connected by the West River and its watershed."
+This Official Plan represents the first local land use regulation for the Municipality as a whole.
 The summary provided in this section of the Official Plan is supplemented by a full background report on the governance, history, social, economic, physical, and environmental characteristics and context of the Municipality.
 The background report provides a full analysis that, along with community input, has led to the policy and standards as presented in this Official Plan.